Arhan-Git07/Polaris--Github/README.md

 # Polaris--Github
-this one is for learning git and github
+This repository is created for learning git and github.